Bequests

 Including charitable giving as part of your estate plan doesn’t need to be complicated.
 Follow these steps to get started:

-1. Reflect on Your Priorities:
+1. Reflect on Your Priorities

 Think about the organizations and causes that have shaped your life.
 Consider how you’d like your legacy to support these entities.

-1. Consult with Professionals:
+2. Consult with Professionals

 Meet with estate planners and tax advisors to understand the financial implications of your choices.
 They’ll help ensure that your intentions comply with legal and tax regulations.

-1. Work with Link Charity Canada:
+3. Work with Link Charity Canada

 Link Charity provides the tools and guidance needed to incorporate charitable bequests seamlessly into your estate plan.
 They’ll walk you through gifting options and help with tax-efficient strategies.

-1. Draft or Update Your Will:
+4. Draft or Update Your Will

 Clearly outline your charitable intentions in your will.
 Be sure to include specific details about the charities, amounts, and conditions linked to your bequests.

-1. Keep Your Plan Current:
+5. Keep Your Plan Current

 Revisit your estate plan regularly to ensure it aligns with your evolving circumstances and philanthropic goals.

-Why make a charitable bequest to a donor-advised fund, like Link Charity?
+Why make a Charitable Bequest to a

-Tax benefits: There is an unlimited deduction of charitable bequests against the value of an estate, making it a powerful tool for reducing estate tax.
+There is an unlimited deduction of charitable bequests against the value of an estate, making it a powerful tool for reducing estate tax.
 Donating publicly traded securities through a will is a particularly beneficial strategy for receiving tax benefits.
 Simply select which securities to gift or give your executor authority to satisfy a bequest with a direct gift of securities.
 Your estate receives a tax receipt for the appreciated value of the gift—and HALF the tax on capital gains is waived.

-Efficiency: Charitable bequests provide clear instructions on how to distribute certain assets according to your wishes.
+Charitable bequests provide clear instructions on how to distribute certain assets according to your wishes.
 Making charitable bequests to a donor-advised fund can be more efficient than other types of charitable bequests because it can streamline the work for the estate executor.

-Flexibility & Ease: Flexible and easy to update, charitable bequests can be written into a will, and if circumstances change you can revoke it just as easily in a subsequent will or codicil.
+Flexible and easy to update, charitable bequests can be written into a will, and if circumstances change you can revoke it just as easily in a subsequent will or codicil.

 Leave a Legacy That Makes a Difference